Ecocide: 1970s

-The concept of ecocide originated in the 1970s after the United States devastated the environment in Vietnam through use of Agent Orange during the Vietnam War.
+The concept of ecocide originated in the 1970s after the United States devastated the environment in Vietnam through use of Agent Orange and other herbicides and defoliants during the Vietnam War.
 The word was first recorded at the Conference on War and National Responsibility in Washington DC, where American plant biologist and bioethicist Arthur Galston proposed a new international agreement to ban ecocide.

-International law professor Richard Falk described the military tactics carried out by the United States in the Vietnam War as a form of "environmental warfare".
+International law professor Richard Falk described the military tactics carried out by the United States in the Vietnam War as a form of 'environmental warfare'.
 He noted that the level of herbicide spraying, deforestation, and weather modification approached the level of an ecocidal crime.
-Falk notes how "the facts have been officially repressed or distorted by the US Government", showcasing the level of political barriers placed to legally prohibit ecocide.
+Falk notes how 'the facts have been officially repressed or distorted by the US Government', showcasing the level of political barriers placed to legally prohibit ecocide.

+Scientific follow-up after the war has been minimal, an assessment conducted in 2021 showcased how only a single wildlife-related study has been conducted since the war occurred; meaning crucial questions about ecological recovery continue to remain unanswered.
+This significant gap in data has often been identified as significant governmental and academic neglect.

+Despite international outrage, the United States' government have maintained a solid position that the usage of defoliants was a legitimate tactic.
+This perspective seemed to ensure the problem was framed as a non-permanent, secondary consequence of an important, necessary military action.
+Thus, this rejected the emerging concept of ecocide.

 In 1972 at the United Nations Stockholm Conference on the Human Environment, Prime Minister of Sweden Olof Palme called the Vietnam War an ecocide.
 Others, including Indira Gandhi from India and Tang Ke, the leader of the Chinese delegation, also denounced the war in human and environmental terms, calling for ecocide to be an international crime.
 A Working Group on Crimes Against the Environment was formed at the conference, and a draft Ecocide Convention was submitted into the United Nations in 1973.
 This convention called for a treaty that would define and condemn ecocide as an international war crime, recognising that "man has consciously and unconsciously inflicted irreparable damage to the environment in times of war and peace."

 The International Law Commission 1978 Yearbook's Draft articles on State Responsibility and International Crime included: "an international crime (which) may result, inter alia, from: (d) a serious breach of an international obligation of essential importance for the safeguarding and preservation of the human environment, such as those prohibiting massive pollution of the atmosphere or of the seas."
 Supporters who spoke out in favor of a crime of ecocide included Romania, the Holy See, Austria, Poland, Rwanda, Congo and Oman.